Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance

-where $\text{int}(z)$ is the integer part of $z \in \mathbb{R}$.
-This is simply a distribution defined over a sequence of rectangles on the upper-half plane on $\mathbb{R}^2$ (starting at $y_2 = 1$), each centred on the vertical axis, with height one and with each successive triangle a third of the width and depth of the previous.
-Intuitively, the density is an ever narrowing staircase, as shown in Figure 3.
+where $\lfloor z \rfloor$ denotes the integer part of $z >0$.
+Graphically the density is a sequence of cuboids on the upper-half plane of $\mathbb{R}^2$ (starting at $y_2 = 1$), each centred on the vertical axis, with height one and with each successive cuboid one third of the width and depth of the previous.
+The density resembles an ever narrowing staircase, as shown in Figure \ref{fig:rec1}.